 Well-being workshop

-A series of highly instructive workshops on well-being
+A series of highly informative and interactive workshops on well-being

 In this first session of 90 minutes we will cover what the dictionary definition of wellbeing is and also what it means to you.
 We will then take a look at some quick wins, things we can do right now to check how we are, see where things need to be improved and make a plan to change what we are doing in order to look after ourselves.